 Step 3: Set Price Range

 Specify the price range of the currency pair that you would like the pool to use.
-While the spot price of the asset is within this range, the pool will remain active and continue to earn fees.
-If the spot price of the asset moves outside the range, the pool becomes out of range and will cease to earn fees until the price moves back into the range.
+While the spot price of the asset is within this range, the pool will remain active and continue to earn yield.
+If the spot price of the asset moves outside the range, the pool becomes out of range and will cease to earn yield until the price moves back into the range.

 The default lower bound is automatically prepopulated to around -15% of current spot price and the default upper bound is automatically prepopulated to around +30% of the current spot price, but you are free to change these limits as you see fit.
 You can do so either by using the sliders or by manually typing in the upper and lower bounds.

-Note: Setting the price range to be wider means that your pool has a higher chance of staying active even in the face of market volatility, but this also means spreads your liquidity across a wider range earning you less fees per trade.
-Conversely, setting the range to be narrower earns you more fees per trade since your liquidity is concentrated in a smaller range, but this increases the chance of the pool becoming inactive if market volatility causes the spot price of the asset to leave the range.
+Note: Setting the price range to be wider means that your pool has a higher chance of staying active even in the face of market volatility, but this also means spreads your liquidity across a wider range earning you less markup per trade.
+Conversely, setting the range to be narrower earns you more markup per trade since your liquidity is concentrated in a smaller range, but this increases the chance of the pool becoming inactive if market volatility causes the spot price of the asset to leave the range.

 Step 4: Specify Deposit Amounts